Any2suited66/InstasizeAutomation/README.md

 Optional: Add appium path to your bash profile so it can be run in terminal just by typing 'appium'

+Create a folder to put the Instasize apk and add that folder to your bash_profile as: IS_ANDROID_APK_PATH.
+Do not put any other files in this folder.
+The APKInstall.py script refers to this path in your profile to install the apk and may throw an exception if there are other files in the folder.

 # To run the tests:

 In terminal: nose2 -v -s /path/to/FilterExportTests